vibbits/irefindex/README.txt

   irparse --no-parse --all

-It is also possible to check XML data using the xmllint tool using a command of the following form:
+It is also recommended that XML data is checked for correctness using a command of the following form:

-  irparse --check <source>
+  irparse --check --all

-However, xmllint may require excessive amounts of memory for some files and is not generally suitable for the task.
+See the section below on handling invalid source data if this command produces errors.

 Parsing of the source data is done as follows: